tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The fingers of these gloves stick to any surface, giving a +4 bonus to skill checks to climb or hang on.
 The stickiness of the gloves lingers even after you stop using them, making your touch clammy and unpleasant.

 **Quirk:** Loves heights.

 ---

+#### Gloves of Elven Glories Past

+You gain a +2 bonus to last gasp saves, and when you hold ruined or aged items they appear as new (perfect for reading tomes spoiled by age or temporarily un-rusting a key).
+A side effect of being attuned to these gloves is that you do not age in a conventional sense.

+**Quirk:** Melancholy nostalgia.

+---